avysel/ethereum-helloworld/tuto/tutorial.md

 ```
 /**
-* Simple API that can returns a new string every second
+* Simple API that provides a new string every minute
 */

 var express = require('express');